erikrose/peep/README.rst

 3. Add the recommended hash lines to your requirements.txt, each one directly above the requirement it applies to.
 (The hashes are of the original, compressed tarballs from PyPI.)
-4. In the future, always use ``peep install`` to install your project.
+4. In the future, always use ``peep install`` to install your requirements.
 You are now cryptographically safe!

 The Fearsome Warning